keaton-tagseth/acc-code-golf/README.md

 ## Submitting a solution

-1. Check out this repository
+1. Check out this repository and make a branch or fork
 2. Add all of your code but no third party code, e.g., `node_modules`.
 Put that stuff in .gitignore if you want to.
+3. Write the game results table output to the CONTRIBUTING.md
-3. Create a PR against this repository with both your names in the title
+4. Create a PR against this repository with both your names in the title

 We'll use Github to measure lines of code and languages used.